Strolling through the streets of Bologna and Modena means reliving over two thousand years of history, with traces still visible from the Roman era.

 Curiosities

-The invitation is now to visit the Museum of the History of Bologna, inside the evocative Palazzo Pepoli in the shadow of the Two Towers.
+The invitation is now to visit the Bologna History Museum, inside the evocative Palazzo Pepoli in the shadow of the Two Towers.

 An authentic fragment of the decumanus maximus of Via Aemilia, now Via Rizzoli, is preserved here.